 Everyone has a different idea of balance, because we all do things differently.
 Each one of us also has unique needs, nervous systems and personality types.
 Some people like to have more alone time than others, while some need more stimulating experiences to feel balanced.
 Some need more intimacy, while others like to have more personal space and freedom.

-We need to apply ourselves to a lifelong process of self-discovery, by engaging in trial-and-error and exposing ourselves to novel experiences, so that we get clued-up about what works for us and what doesn’t.
+We can learn what works for us through a lifelong process of self-discovery, by engaging in trial-and-error and exposing ourselves to novel experiences.

 Here are five steps that you can take in finding your perfect balance: